JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Application-Structure/src/01-MTL/ReadMe.md

 bind :: forall a.
 Box a -> ( a    -> Box b         )  -> Box  b
 bind             (Box 4)   (\four -> Box (show four)) == Box "5"
 ```
 **In other words, if we use one of the above monads (e.g. `MonadState`) as our monad, we cannot use any other computational monads from above.** For some parts of our program, this is not a problem.
 If we only want to run a state computation, we only need to use the `MonadState` effect.
 However, in other parts of our program, we need to use functions from both `MonadState` and `MonadReader`.
-Thus, we need to "extend" one effect with another.
-In other words, we need "extensible effects."
+Thus, we need to "compose" one effect with another.
+In other words, we need "composable effects."

 So, how do we get around this limitation?